Windows virtual machines

 Yes.
-On January 14, 2020, support for Windows Server 2008 and 2008 R2 will end, which means the end of regular security updates.
+On January 14, 2020, support for Windows Server 2008 and 2008 R2 ended, which means the end of regular security updates.
 Rehost your Windows Server 2008 and 2008 R2 workloads to Azure and get three years of extended security updates at no additional charge and upgrade to a current version when you’re ready.
 Get the details.

 - The Azure portal provides a browser-based user interface to create VMs and their associated resources.